Frequently Asked Questions

 Like any organization, sororities require fees to put on great programs and activities for their members.
 However, unlike many clubs, sororities have various scholarships and payment plans to help in covering these costs.
 Ask the sorority members you meet during formal recruitment about what payment options are offered.
 Financial concerns should not keep any student from joining a sorority.
 Financial obligations range from sorority to sorority so be sure to ask at your various recruitment parties to receive more information!
 Please visit our Finances page for detailed breakdowns of each sorority's financial information.

-I'm Non-Caucasian; Can I Still Join a Panhellenic Sorority?
+I'm a BIPOC Womxn.
+Can I Still Join a Panhellenic Sorority?

 What Should I Wear to Fall Recruitment?